 What is a ‘need’ and what is a ‘want’?

 Review your expenses and income side by side.
 Whether you have more income than expenses, or more expenses than income, categorise your expenses into ‘needs’ and ‘wants’.
 This will help you identify the things you must keep money aside for, and the things you can probably cut back on.

 How to stick to a budget

 Here are some simple tips to keep you on track:

 - Be realistic.
 Think about how much you spend now and your lifestyle.
-If you don’t leave any money in your budget for shopping but you’re sneaker addict, you’ll be sure to break it.
+If you don’t leave any money in your budget for shopping but you’re a trainer addict, you’ll be sure to break it.
 It’s better to have a realistic budget that you stick to rather than an ambitious one that doesn’t allow you to use your money how you want to.

 - Set milestones.
 A large savings goal can sometimes seem impossible, but breaking it down into smaller chunks can help.
 Instead of focusing on your final goal of £2,000, aim for £20 a month which actually only works out about £5 a week.
-Allow yourself a little treat whenever you hit your mini-goal - you’ve earned it.
+Allow yourself a little treat whenever you hit your mini-goal, but don’t go overboard!